It'll be okay when the baby is born, I'll be able to move more then.

 37- The smell of my mum when I hug her

-38- When I wake up and realise the day won't be hindered by my depression
+38- When I wake up and realise the day won't be hindered by

 39- Having a passionate conversation with someone